-- Communication: includes postage and mailing expenses (including shipping samples for analysis), printed materials (flyers, brochures, posters).
-This category also includes expenses for publishing articles in scientific journals or other types of field/program publications, or for commercial photocopying (Note: in-house photocopying falls under supplies) - Travel: must be directly related to the project and includes mileage reimbursement, airfare, lodging, meal per diem, car rental, taxi, bus, shuttle expenses and parking, conference fees and registrations, etc. Please note that travel per diems and mileage must comply with your organization's approved rates.
-If no rate is available, use the Federal Government rate listed on the U.S General Services Administration (GSA) website.
+- Travel: must be directly related to the project and includes mileage reimbursement, airfare, lodging, meal per diem; car rentals, taxi, bus, shuttle expenses and parking, conference fees and registrations, etc. Please note that travel per diems and mileage must comply with your organization's approved rates.
+If no rate is available, use the Federal Government rate listed on the U.S. General Services Administration (GSA) website.
 Additionally, lodging costs/reimbursements must be limited to the Federally approved rate listed on the GSA website for the travel destination.
-Note: foreign travel is typically NOT allowed under the SARE program except in cases where sufficient justification has been provided and requires preapproval by the Western SARE Regional Coordinator.
-All foreign travel must be directly related to the project, be essential for project completion, and well justified (e.g., explain why this activity cannot be done in the U.S., relevance to sustainable agriculture in the Western U.S., foreign institution's/ colleague's qualifications, etc.).
-The Freely Associated States -Federated States of Micronesia, Marshall Islands, and Palau- are foreign countries.
-USDA-NIFA requires that foreign travel be done in a U.S. flag air carrier. - Rent: includes fees associated with renting equipment, land, facilities (e.g., meeting rooms, lab space) and user fees. - Participant/Trainee Support: A participant is defined as a non-employee (of the applicant's institution) who is the recipient, not the provider, of a service or training opportunity as part of a workshop, conference, seminar, symposium or other short-term instructional or information sharing activity to be funded by this award.
-Participant support may be paid to non-employees to help offset the cost of travel/lodging and meeting/training fees and/or as a stipend for participation in a training.
-Participant/trainee support should NOT be used: to reimburse or pay employees of the applicant's institution; to pay research subjects/participants (unallowable expense under the SARE program); for honoraria/speaker fees (contracted services expense); or, if travel expenses for a non-employee will be directly reimbursed by the institution (travel expense).
-The applicant's institution must maintain back-up documentation for all participant support costs in accordance with their institution's policy.

-- Indirect Costs (IDCs) Recovery: IDC recovery may be requested by both the primary applicant and any proposed lower-tier subrecipient(s) according to the following criteria: - Under the SARE program and for projects funded in Calendar Year 2022 and later, NIFA stipulates indirect cost recovery is capped at 10% of the Total Direct Costs (TDC) requested. - The 10% TDC ap should be consistently applied to both the primary applicant and any proposed lower-tier subrecipients. - Important note: if the applicant's institution has a Federally Negotiated Indirect Cost Rate Agreement (NICRA), the IDC base should be Total Direct Costs, including the TOTAL COSTS of any/all proposed lower-tier subrecipient(s).
-Excluding all or a portion of any proposed lower-tier subaward(s) in the IDC base will result in a re-budget request should the proposal be funded. - Some institutions may NOT be eligible for IDC recovery or may be limited to the de minimis rate of 10% of the Modified Total Direct Costs (MTDC) requested. - Applicants should limit their request for recovery of indirect costs to the lesser of their institution's official negotiated indirect cost rate or the equivalent of 10% of Total Direct Costs.
+Note: foreign travel is typically NOT allowed under the SARE program except in cases where sufficient justification has been provided and requires preapproval (the applicant is informed whether the foreign travel request is approved if the proposal is selected for funding) by the Western SARE Regional Coordinator.
+All foreign travel must be directly related to the project, be essential for project completion, and well justified (e.g., explain why this activity cannot be done in the U.S., relevance to sustainable agriculture in the Western U.S., foreign institution's/colleague's qualifications, etc.).
+The Freely Associated States -Federated Staes of Micronesia, Marshall Islands, and Palau- are foreign countries.
+USDA-NIFA requires that foreign travel be done on a U.S. flag air carrier. - Rent: includes fees associated with renting equipment, land, facilities (e.g., meeting rooms, lab space) and user fees. - Participant/Trainee Support: includes paying for costs associated with conferences, workshops, or symposia for participants who are not employees of the applicant or a subaward recipient institution(s).
+Participant/Trainee Support costs are associated with educational projects that support trainees.
+Participants/Trainees can receive a set amount for participation in the above stated functions.
+Participant/Trainee travel expenses must be itemized (not a lump sum payment) and included in the Travel budget category. - Indirect Costs (IDCs) Recovery: the below criteria must be followed by both the primary applicant and any proposed lower-tier subaward recipient(s) for determining IDC recovery: - Under the SARE program NIFA stipulates indirect cost recovery is capped at 10% of the Total Direct Costs (TDC) requested. - The 10% TDC cap should be consistently applied to both the primary applicant and any proposed lower-tier subrecipients. - Important note: if the PI/applicant's institution has a Federally Negotiated Indirect Cost Rate Agreement (NICRA), the IDC base must be Total Direct Costs, including the TOTAL COSTS of any/all proposed lower-tier subrecipient(s).
+Excluding all or a portion of any proposed lower-tier subaward(s) in the IDC base will result in a re-budget request should the proposal be funded. - Some entities may NOT be eligible for IDC recovery or may be limited to the de minimis rate of 10% of the Modified Total Direct Costs (MTDC) requested.
+Applicants must limit their request for recovery of indirect costs to the lesser of their institution's official negotiated indirect cost rate or the equivalent of 10% of Total Direct Costs.

 Applicants must indicate the IDC rate used on the Western SARE Budget Worksheet.
 Detailed information about IDC rates and calculations can be found on the Western SARE website.
+More information about each budget category is provided on the Budget Categories and Guidance tab found on the Western SARE Budget Worksheet.
+Please note, however, there are some restrictions for what grant funds may be used.